1969 Houston Cougars football team: Rankings

+Preseason

 Top 25 rankings

-Houston was nationally ranked in the AP Poll for the pre-season with the #7 spot.
+Houston was nationally ranked in the AP poll for the preseason with the No. 7 spot.
 It was the first time that Houston had received votes in the pre-season for that poll since the 1953 season, and was the highest pre-season ranking for the team ever.
 Outside of the 1967 season, it was the highest that Houston had ever been ranked in the poll.